 Dennis’s background is unusual, combining engineering, philosophy, and creative

-Dan teaches various classes in the General Education area of the program, including Psychology.
+Dan teaches various classes in the General Education area of the program, including Psychology, Communications, and Critical Thinking.

 He has been a Psychology instructor for over 15 years (General Psychology, Human Development, Biological Psychology, Critical Thinking, Industrial/Organizational Psychology, Introduction to Counseling Theory; Counseling Techniques and Practice).

-Derek teaches various classes in the Foundation and Technical/Occupational areas of the program, including 2D Design Theory and Visual Development.
+Derek teaches various classes in the Foundation area within the program, including Analytical Figure Drawing, Painting Techniques, and others.

 He has worked at Hornall Anderson Design Works, Methodologie (Team Design), Werkhaus, with Microsoft in their Entertainment Business Unit, and on projects for such companies as Weyerhaeuser, Microsoft Merchandising, MulvannyG2 Architecture, Mahulum Architects, K2, Nintendo of America, King County, Seattle Water, the King County Commission for Marketing Recycled Materials, Microsoft Press, Immunex, NeoRx, Corporate Council for the Arts, Quadrant Homes, and Pacific Rim Resources.

-Luc teaches various classes in the Motion Design and Entertainment Art area of concentration within the program, including Advanced Entertainment Art, Visual Effects, Model Rigging & Animation, and Advanced Entertainment Art, and others.
+Michael teaches various classes in the Entertainment Art area within the program, including Advanced Entertainment Art, Visual Effects, Model Rigging & Animation, and Advanced Entertainment Art, and others.

 Nick teaches various classes in the Foundation area within the program, including 3D Theory, Survey of Digital Arts Applications, and others.